-There are countless Ted Talks that I have used as springboards for new ideas and deeper motivation.
-But for now, here is a Ted Talk for each day of the week to motivate you to do more with yourself and your small business; to empower your to see the hidden potential that is waiting to be unearthed; and to change the way you do business for the good of all.
+There are countless Ted Talks for small business that I have used as springboards for new ideas and deeper motivation.
+But for now, here is a Ted Talk for each day of the week to motivate you to do more with yourself and your small business; to empower you to see the hidden potential that is waiting to be unearthed; and to change the way you do business for the good of all.

 #1: Tim Ferriss – Why You Should Define Your Fears Instead of Your Goals

 Tim Ferriss describes the journey he went through to come to this conclusion: fear-setting is more motivational and indicative of your current state and the state of where you want to go than goal setting.
 Through a range of personal and secondary life stories, Tim conveys the heart of decision making and challenges his audience to evaluate, “Where in your lives right now might defining your fears be more important than defining your goals?”

 I recommend allocating some time to complete the Fear-Setting Process as outlined in this video and use those fears as a means for accomplishing more in your personal life and in your business.

 #2: Adam Grant – The Surprising Habits of Original Thinkers

 Who are “originals” and “innovative thinkers” that make headlines with their unique business models and start-ups?

 Adam Grant presents research with findings that there is a sweet spot between “procrastinators” and “precrastinators” where most “originals” live.
 Whereas procrastination has a negative connotation in our productivity and efficiency driven Western culture, there can be a positive impact from moderate procrastination – idea incubation.“What you see with a lot of great originals is that they are quick to start but they’re slow to finish.”

 Check out this video if you are looking for a light hearted (and laughter filled) creativity boost for implementing your ideas.